 interview

-PART TWO: In conversation with Chef Arun Tilak
+In conversation with Chef Arun Tilak, part two

 Read the story behind our biggest menu up-date, to date!
-With Dishoom’s Executive Chef Arun Tilak.
-In the second part of this interview, we sink our teeth into the inspiration, regions and surprising ingredients that now shape Dishoom’s food.
+With Dishoom’s Executive Chef Arun Tilak in the second part of his interview.

 We are thrilled to share exciting, delicious and abundant changes to our menu, awash with all-new recipes, freshly imagined classics and a sparkling drinks list.
 In the second part of this interview, we sink our teeth into the inspiration, regions and surprising ingredients that now shape Dishoom’s food.
 And underneath that, the heartfelt memories, warm nostalgia and immense pride wrapped up in it all.